“We give thanks to God always for you all, making mention of you in our prayers…”

 The word “prayers” signifies invocation.
 This is a more general term than the term “petition.”
 Paul is saying that he makes mention of them in prayer.
 He calls people by name in prayer.
 That is a good way to gossip.
 Gossip on your knees!

 Paul loved God’s people enough to pray specifically for them by name.
 Prayer takes memory.
 How many fellow Christians do you remember, remember in prayer?
 Paul says in the next verse – “remembering without ceasing….”

 Thanksgiving is the capacity to appreciate what God is doing in our lives.

 Do you daily thank God for your salvation?
 Thank God that you have your health.
-Thank God for your church and your pastor who feed you the Word of God.
-Thank God for each believer you know personally for he is a walking representative of the Lord Jesus Christ.
-Granted, some of them do not represent Him very well but there is some semblance of Christ in them.
-There are so many places where there is divine dearth; there is no witness, no vitality, no evangelism and no momentum of evangelism.
+Thank God for your church and your pastor, who feed you the Word of God.
+Thank God for each believer you know personally, for he is a walking representative of the Lord Jesus Christ.
+Granted, some do not represent Him very well, but there is some semblance of Christ in them.
+There are so many places where there is divine dearth; there is no witness, no vitality, no evangelism, and no momentum of evangelism.
 We need every witness we can find.

 The church at Thessalonica was born out of affliction.
 Out of the crucible of affliction come strong churches.